kspalaiologos/constant-overhead/README.md

 # constant-overhead

-A project aimed at measuring the constant overhead of various programming languages.
+A project aimed at measuring the constant overhead of various programming languages and their individual runtimes.

 ## Do we have a problem?